 Penalty.
-If you are required to file electronically but fail to do so, and you do not have an approved waiver, you may be subject to a penalty of \$50 per return for failure to file electronically unless you establish reasonable cause.
+If you are required to file electronically but fail to do so, and you do not have an approved waiver, you may be subject to a penalty of up to \$100 per return for failure to file electronically unless you establish reasonable cause.
 However, you can file up to 250 returns on paper; those returns will not be subject to a penalty for failure to file electronically.
+See part O.

 The penalty applies separately to original returns and corrected returns.
-See Filing requirement applies separately to originals and corrections on page 5.
+See Filing requirement applies separately to originals and corrections, later.